PaddlePaddle/FastDeploy/docs/features/sampling.md

 `top_k`: The number of tokens with the highest sampling probability, limiting the sampling range to the top k tokens.
 It is an int type, with a range of [0, vocab_size].

 `min_p`: Low probability filtering threshold, considering only the token set with probability greater than or equal to (`max_prob*min_p`).
 It is a float type, with a range of [0.0, 1.0].

+`sampling_threshold`: Absolute probability filtering threshold, only retaining tokens with probability greater than or equal to `sampling_threshold`.
+It is a float type, with a range of [0.0, 1.0).

 # Bad Words